ChrisHairstonBnR/BnR-Successor-Product-Finder/Checklist.md

 # Discontinued Lines
-*Only lines that have successors will be added*
+*Only materials that have successors will be added*

 ## Drives/Inverters
 - [x] X64